Take a look inside 5 images

 Pros: Excellent teacher resources help provide a head start in creating meaningful exchanges.

-Cons: Because of time zone differences, connecting live with another classroom across the globe might be challenging.
+Cons: Time zone differences can make connecting live with another classroom across the globe challenging.

 Bottom Line: Teachers will find almost everything they need to create the opportunity for meaningful exchanges with students from faraway places.

 Empatico is a free platform for classrooms around the world to connect through video exchanges.
-Teachers can add information such as student ages and dates they're available -- as well as pick some of Empatico's prebuilt activities -- to get matched with another teacher.
-Once matched, chat with your partner teacher to prepare for an upcoming session, and provide photos and videos of your class if desired.
-Also, to make sure you're not caught off guard, check out the teacher resources that provide tips on intercultural experiences and how to set up your room.
+Teachers can add information such as student ages and dates they're available -- and can pick some of Empatico's pre-made activities -- to get matched with another teacher.
+There's a library of daily practices, classroom activities, and virtual exchange ideas that integrate with other platforms like Flip.
+Once matched, you can chat with your partner teacher to prepare for an upcoming session, and provide photos and videos of your class if desired.